Frequently Asked Questions

 - The Cooperatives own the gas pipeline system after it is finished and put into service.

-- The Co-ops are owned and governed by its members.
+- The Co-ops are owned and governed by its members and regulated by the public utility commissions for pipeline safety

 - Cost Effective: U.S. Department of Energy statistics demonstrate that natural gas is the least expensive source of residential energy.
 Recent statistics show heating a home with electricity costs almost 300% more than heating with natural gas; fuel oil costs about 50% more; and propane costs about 70% more to use.